Pakki/phone_numbers_api/README.md

-## Phone numbers API
+## Phone numbers DB API

 #### Requiments:

-- Ruby version 3.0.2
+- Ruby version 3.2.2
-- Ruby on Rails version 7.0
+- Ruby on Rails version 7.0.7

 #### How it works: